daniilidis-group/grasp_multicam/content/data/_index.md

   expected to be small, since they arise only from the fact that range is converted to depth using factory-provided vs calibrated intrinsic parameters.

-TODO: what ROS driver, what were the filtering settings

 ### Calibration file